 - Preheat oven to 350F.

-- In small skillet toast panko crumbs in EVOO over a low flame until well browned, tossing several times as needed.
+- In a small skillet toast the panko crumbs over a low flame until well browned, tossing several times as needed.
 Set aside.

-- Top dip with remaining cheddar cheese and half of toasted panko crumbs, then bake for 10 minutes until cheese has melted and dip begins to bubble.
-Next, turn the oven up to broil and bake for 5 minutes more until the top just begins to brown.
-Remove from oven and sprinkle with remaining panko crumbs, diced scallions, and a few dashes black pepper, then immediately plate and serve.
+- Top dip with remaining cheddar cheese and toasted panko crumbs, then bake on oven middle rack for 10 minutes until the cheese is melted and bubbly.
+Lastly turn the oven up to broil and bake for 3 – 5 minutes more until the top just begins to brown.
+Cool slightly, then immediately plate and serve!